 SECTION A: REGULATING INMATE MAIL

-- A-1.
+A-1.
 Mail Limits and Restrictions.
-Staff will normally not limit, censor, or restrict the volume, length, language, content, or source of mail or publications.
-A corrections supervisor will have the final decision to prohibit or restrict material. - a.
-General reasons for limiting or restricting mail are listed below:
+Members will not normally limit, censor, or restrict the volume, length, language, content, or source of mail or publications.
+A supervisor will have the final decision to prohibit or restrict material.